 As I say, I have a clear view that there should be support for those in need and particular Indigenous communities, but at the same time there should not be legal arrangements that really divide one Victorian from another.
-In the case of places like Mt Arapiles this is becoming a very, very divisive outcome.
+In the case of places like Mount Arapiles this is becoming a very, very divisive outcome.
 I have had a number of conversations with key rock-climbing groups.
-There is really significant tourist impact that is occurring.
-There is significant impact on towns like Natimuk.
+There is a really significant tourist impact that is occurring.
+There is a significant impact on towns like Natimuk.
 You have got to ask the question: what does the government have to hide?
 Why will it not come clean on a number of these points?
-Why will it not come clean?
 The community is entitled to know.
 Taxpayers are entitled to know.
 Voters and people in our democracy are entitled to see open government rather than secret government.
-Secret government sees information locked away, information blocked and freedom-of-information requests dealt with.
-I mean, the government is meant to be a model litigant.
+Secret government is meant to be a model litigant.
 The government is not a model litigant in this state; the government fights tooth and nail to prevent the release of embarrassing information.
-I can only conclude that this information is detrimental to the government's arguments and detrimental to the government's position and that that information is embarrassing in some way to the government.
-And in that sense I think the community has a right to be very angry with this government and its secret approaches.
+I can only conclude that this information is detrimental to the government's arguments and detrimental to the government's position and that that information is embarrassing in some way to the government, and in that sense I think the community has a right to be very angry with this government and its secret approaches.
 The nature of this bill, though, I believe actually strongly mitigates against the ability to do proper family and other history.
 It will prevent a number of people actually seeing parts of their history and their communities' history.
 I think that these decisions are much more complex than has been made out by the justice commission, and I think that the coalition, the Liberals and Nationals, have taken the right position in opposing this bill.